ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/configuration/profiles-personalisation-folder-redirection.md

+Profiles, personalisation, and folder redirection
 ---

-title: "Profiles, personalisation, and folder redirection"
-weight: 95
-description: "This section describes the design decisions associated with profiles and personalisation on Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with profiles and personalisation on Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 Profiles are a collection of data and settings for each user of a Windows computer.
 Examples of data captured as part of a user's profile are user settings, desktop shortcuts, and application settings.